Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 Kolmogorov garbage is distinct from random noise: it consists of **structurally valid fragments** that fail to cohere into a truthful whole.
 The model produces pieces that individually look correct but collectively hallucinate.

 *Terminological note:* Kolmogorov garbage (decompression failure) differs from **form prior sampling** (thermalization, Sec.
 8.5).
-Kolmogorov garbage occurs when you *have* the knowledge but lack room to reconstruct it—truncated process, fragmented output.
-Form prior sampling occurs when you *lack* the knowledge entirely—the system thermalizes to maximum entropy, producing fluent text with no content grounding.
+Kolmogorov garbage occurs when you *have* the knowledge but lack room to reconstruct it; truncated process, fragmented output.
+Form prior sampling occurs when you *lack* the knowledge entirely; the system thermalizes to maximum entropy, producing fluent text with no content grounding.
 Both produce hallucinations, but through different mechanisms.

 #### 4.5.3 Bidirectional Bandwidth: The Context-Decompression Trade-off